shmulif/Mafia/README.md

 3) Add an overview of the rules.
 4) Create variations of the game that fit in different genres or time-periods.
 For example, there can be a werewolf variation or a world war II spy variation.

-If you have a suggested addition I would love to hear it.
+If you have a suggested addition I would love to hear about it!
+Please post it under issues and label it 'enhancement'.